vikdad1/fantasy_basketball/README.md

 # Basketball Prediction App

 ## Overview
+I like the NBA so created an app that allows user to select dream team, applies regression model to predict win percentage, and shares some insights with user about salary cap constraints, recommended player swaps, etc.

-At this point, the runApp.py script can be run at the command line.
-There are three folders in the app.
-/data/ -> this has the player data
-/models/ -> this as the linear regression model /functions/ -> code for processing data
+Core app is found in /app.
+The runApp.py script can be run at the command line.
+There are three folders in the app. app/data -> this has the player data, extracted from basketball-reference. app/models -> this as the linear regression model app/functions -> code for processing data

-The structure is overkill for the app as it currently stands, but I wanted to structure it so we can grow the app cleanly.

 ### how to run
 Enter player names as comma seperated values, plus a season.
 Players can only be selected from a single season.